 As a product owner you probably have little time and lots of challenges to fight with.
 In sleepless nights you ask yourself the following: What is my backlog?
-How do I best prioritize it?
+How do I best prioritise it?
 A list of required tasks and their optimal order of execution are desirable.
-This article introduces what a product backlog is all about and shows common prioritization techniques.
+This article introduces what a product backlog is all about and shows common prioritisation techniques.

 What are product backlog prioritization techniques?

 Backlog prioritization techniques describe the approach to analyze and rank backlog items in order to decide which item to tackle first.
 Priorities are usually described by numbers to model the positive/negative impact of each item, making them comparable.

 contains tasks to execute for managing a product.
 Traditionally it contains improvements and enhancements, things to build or refurbish.
 If you're like most product owners you treat your product backlog like a dumping ground for everything that comes flying at you: customer requests, strategic enhancements, ops improvement and technical refactoring.
 Naturally, you (think you) know your big ticket items but there are so many backlog entries - things can be overlooked.
 A list of items helps managing product improvement tasks, like a product's to-do list.